-First off, if you are wondering "why do you even need trekking poles for hiking?", then check out our article 10 Reasons For Trekking Poles as well as our The Best Trekking Pole Review For Hiking and Backpacking where we pitted eleven of the best and most popular trekking poles head-to-head in a series of real-world comparisons.
+If you are wondering "why do I need trekking poles for hiking?", then check out our 10 Reasons For Trekking Poles article as well as The Best Trekking Poles review where we rate the top options on the market head-to-head in a series of real-world comparisons.
 We looked at a variety of factors in each pole, including weight, durability, comfort, and more.

 Three Section Telescoping